jfmartinz/ResourceHub/CONTRIBUTING.md

 There are many ways to contribute, and you don't need to be a coding wizard to get involved.
 Here are some beginner-friendly ways to contribute:

 - **Fix Typos or Grammar**: Help us maintain clean and error-free content.
+Raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new?assignees=&labels=bug&projects=&template=bugreport.yml&title=%F0%9F%90%9E+%5BBUG%5D+-+%3Ctitle%3E)

 - **Add Valuable Resources**: If you find a resource that you think would benefit others, share it with the community.

 - **Documentation Updates**: Improve project documentation, or let us know if something is unclear.

 - **Share Ideas**: Have a suggestion or an idea for project improvement?
-Raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new).
+Raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new?assignees=&labels=feature&projects=&template=feature.yml&title=%F0%9F%92%A1+%5BFEATURE%5D+-+%3Ctitle%3E).

 - **Outdated or broken link**: If you encounter broken links or outdated resources, please let us know so we can keep things up to date.
-Or if you have any resource that you can add as alternative, then raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new).
+Or if you have any resource that you can add as alternative, then raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new?assignees=&labels=bug&projects=&template=bugreport.yml&title=%F0%9F%90%9E+%5BBUG%5D+-+%3Ctitle%3E).

 We recommend that if you're simply adding a resource to a specific category, there's no need to create an issue and submit a pull request (PR) automatically.

-If you encounter any issues or problems within the repository, please do raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new) and let us know.
-Your feedback is valuable!

 ## Stuck?